Jake Ellzey: 2021 special

 On February 26, 2021, Ellzey announced his candidacy in Texas's 6th congressional district special election to replace Ron Wright, who died in office on February 7.
 In the 23-candidate nonpartisan blanket primary, Ellzey finished second to Wright's widow Susan, who had been endorsed by former President Donald Trump, and 354 votes ahead of Democrat Jana Sanchez.
 On May 2, Sanchez conceded to Ellzey.
 Governor Greg Abbott set July 27 as the special election runoff date.
 Ellzey defeated Wright in the runoff, 53% to 47%.
 He was sworn in on July 30, 2021.

+2022

+Ellzey defeated James Buford and Bill Payne in the Republican primary election, and was re-elected unopposed in the general election.

+2024

+Ellzey received support from AIPAC and Pro-Israel America in his re-election campaign.
+He defeated Democrat John Love III, a former member of the Midland city council, in the general election with 66.4% of the vote.

+Tenure

+At the start of the 118th Congress, Ellzey supported Rep. Kevin McCarthy in his bid for the House speakership, voting for him in all 15 rounds.
+He later opposed the October 2023 vote to remove McCarthy as speaker, which ultimately succeeded 216–210.
+In the succeeding election for the next speaker, Ellzey opposed the candidacy of Republican nominee Jim Jordan, choosing instead to vote for Mike Garcia.
+He would ultimately support the new nominee, Mike Johnson, in the fourth and final ballot.

+Ellzey was part of a bipartisan congressional delegation that visited Tel Aviv in June 2024, meeting with Israeli prime minister Benjamin Netanyahu and defense minister Yoav Gallant.